maniospas/Blombly/docs/advanced/preprocessor.md

 !!! warning
-    If you compile/compile and run multiple main files with the same virtual machine, permissions and the virtual file system carry over.
+    If you compile or run multiple main files with the same virtual machine, permissions and the virtual file system carry over.
 This is useful for declarative build configurations, but you need to know about it to not arbitrarily add stuff from others to your files.